StarmanMartin/SimpleDomControl/docs/sdc_controller.rst

     $ python manage.py sdc_cc -a <django_app_name> -c <sdc_controller_name>

 However, the *sdc_controller_name* must be specified in **snake_case**.
-If the Django app is not specified in the settings, the provided parameter will be ignored.
+If the Django app is not listed in the installed_apps in the django settings, the provided parameter will be ignored.

 Server part
 -----------